-Analysis | Who Trump talked to on the day of the Capitol riot
+Analysis | The people to whom Trump talked on the day of the Capitol riot

-What the logs do reveal, though, is itself revealing: whom Trump spoke with, who is omitted from the logs and who is not shown to have returned his outreach.
+What the logs do reveal, though, is itself illuminating: whom Trump spoke with, who is omitted from the logs and who is not shown to have returned his outreach.

 Below, listed in alphabetical order, are those Trump tried to speak with or spoke with on Jan.
 6. While many of the names might not be immediately familiar, we’ve included information about who they are and the likely reason that Trump reached out.